docker/compose/docs/reference/compose_up.md

 Unless they are already running, this command also starts any linked services.

 The `docker compose up` command aggregates the output of each container (like `docker compose logs --follow` does).
+One can optionally select a subset of services to attach to using `--attach` flag, or exclude some services using `--no-attach` to prevent output to be flooded by some verbose services.

 When the command exits, all containers are stopped.
 Running `docker compose up --detach` starts the containers in the background and leaves them running.